With our focus on the future of a tobacco free Australia, protecting the next generation is a priority for ACOSH.

 Education for at-risk groups is our primary aim in this area.
 Smoking during pregnancy increases a woman’s risk of having a miscarriage, stillbirth or ectopic pregnancy.
 Furthermore, smoking while pregnant increases the risk of a baby being born prematurely or problems for the baby from the potentially toxic effects of lead, nicotine, cotinine, cadmium, mercury, carbon monoxide in cigarette smoke and from the affects of low oxygen on the developing brain of the foetus.

 Smoking has a negative impact on fertility in both men and women.
 To prevent parents putting themselves and their child at further risk, ACOSH advocates creating a supportive smoke free household, as well as consulting with a medical professional about quitting tobacco use as early as possible.

-For further information visit SIDS and Kids, a high profile and well respected national not-for-profit organisation dedicated to saving babies and children’s lives through the elimination of sudden and unexpected infant deaths during pregnancy, birth and childhood.
+For further information visit Red Nose (formerly SIDS and Kids (WA)) a high profile and well respected national not-for-profit organisation dedicated to saving babies and children’s lives through the elimination of sudden and unexpected infant deaths during pregnancy, birth and childhood.